Kourtney Kardashian Barker reveals family emergency, thanks doctors for ‘saving our baby’s life’

-Kourtney Kardashian Barker has revealed the family emergency her husband, Travis Barker, flew back home for while on tour overseas.
+(KTLA) — Kourtney Kardashian Barker has revealed the family emergency that prompted her husband, Travis Barker, to delay his overseas tour and return home.

 The POOSH founder posted a photo on Instagram of her holding hands with Barker with an IV in her arm.